Lattice-Data/lattice-tools/docs/submit_metadata.md

 Ontology terms
 ----------------
 In most cases, a file does not need a separate OntologyTerm sheet.
-Instead, the field that linkTo:OntologyTerm can be split into 2 fields: <property>.term_name and <property>.term_id.
+Instead, the field in other object that linkTo:OntologyTerm can be split into 2 fields: <property>.term_name and <property>.term_id.
 The submission script will pair these together and submit the corresponding OntologyTerm, if it is not already in the DB.
 If it is in the DB, it will confirm that term_name, etc. from the sheet match the DB metadata, and error if there is any mismatch.

-Instead of a column for biosample_ontology with values that linkTo OntologyTerm (UBERON_0002113, CL_0000057), you can submit 2 columns biosample_ontology.term_id (UBERON:0002113, CL:0000057) and biosample_ontology.term_name (kidney, fibroblast).
+For example, instead of a column for `biosample_ontology` with values that linkTo OntologyTerm (UBERON_0002113, CL_0000057), you can submit 2 columns `biosample_ontology.term_id` (UBERON:0002113, CL:0000057) and `biosample_ontology.term_name` (kidney, fibroblast).
-The above will not work for arrays of linkTo:OntologyTerm, like diseases.
-For that, a column labeled diseases is expected and the values need to be comma-separated in the format to identify the OntologyTerm object to linkTo (MONDO_0005015, MONDO_0005565)
+The above will not work for arrays of linkTo:OntologyTerm, like `diseases`.
+For that, a column labeled `diseases` is expected and the values need to be comma-separated in the format to identify the OntologyTerm object to linkTo (MONDO_0005015, MONDO_0005565)

 Embedded objects